KishanPrajapati15/Simple-Calulator-React-JS/README.md

 # Simple Calculator React JS
- A  calculator that performs basic arithmetic opeartions.
+ A  calculator that performs basic arithmetic operations.
 Developed using React JS